camdendotlol/linear-a/README.md

 I also used Bulma, which I find to be the nicest-looking and most modern-feeling CSS framework.
 Variables such as color definitions are kept in ``/src/bulmaconfig.css`` and some extra styles are in ``/src/app.css``.

+Although there is a lot of static text on this site, I chose not to use a site generator like Hugo or Jekyll.
+I don't expect the site to grow large enough to justify the added complexity.
+The current setup allows easy integration of React components such as activities, minigames, and other dynamic content, which seems at a glance to be a lot more complicated to use with a static site generator.
+If the site expands to a point where plain React becomes a major disadvantage, I will look into Next.js.

 The list of characters is available at ``/src/utils/characters.tsx`` and the list of resources is available at ``/src/utils/resources.tsx``.
 New resources added to the resources file will automatically appear in the list on the site.
 New characters require a corresponding SVG to be placed in ``/public/characters``.

 To make hosting work with GitHub Pages, I had to replace the default build script with ``rm -r docs && react-scripts build && mv build docs``, which renames the ``build`` folder to ``docs`` once the build is finished.
 GitHub Pages unfortunately only supports either the root folder or ``/docs``, but if they support ``/build`` in the future I will revert to the default build script.